buhund/linux-macbook-setup/amdgpu.md

 [Install Kernelstub](https://github.com/isantop/kernelstub)

-* You can either build it yourself, or grab a .deb package from the [release page](https://github.com/isantop/kernelstub/releases).
+* You can either build it yourself (as detailed on the kernelstub github page), or grab a .deb package from the [release page](https://github.com/isantop/kernelstub/releases).

-To change boot parameters, use the following commands.
-Input a line, press enter, input the next, und so weiter.
+When running `kernelstub amdgpu.si_support=1`, as per the L1T thread, it will ask for sudo and path to kernel- and initrd image.

+* Kernel image: `/boot/vmlinuz`
+* Initrd image: `/boot/initrd.img`

+After some trial and error, I found the commands supplied under to work.
+Copy, paste and run each line, one at a time.

 `sudo kernelstub --initrd-path /boot/initrd.img --kernel-path /boot/vmlinuz -a amdgpu.si_support=1`